 About

-Prior to joining UVa, I obtained my bachelor degree from the College of Atmospheric Sciences at Lanzhou University and spent my third year in Department of Meteorology at the University of Reading, where I worked closely with Prof. Keith Shine.
+Prior to UVa, I earned my bachelor’s degree in Atmospheric Sciences from Lanzhou University and spent my third year at the Department of Meteorology, University of Reading, where I worked with Prof. Keith Shine.